frisoft/hive-hydra/README.md

-# hivegame-uhp-ai
+# Hive Hydra

-A client/server wrapper to allow an UHP AI program to play on hivegame.com
+A client/server wrapper for multiple Bot accounts on hivegame.com to and multiple UHP AI engines.